Moridrin/MP-SSV-Frontend-Members/README.md

 * Hotfix for extreamly bad bugs in 1.1.5

 ### 1.1.5
-* SSV-Theme changed to SSV.
+* SSV-Material changed to SSV.

 ### 1.1.4
 * Added images for plugins page.